Jbleezy/BO1-Reimagined/README.md

 ### Call of the Dead
 * Players now start with Semtex
-* Added Mystery Box location in the Ship Rear zone
+* Added Mystery Box location in the Ship Stern zone
 * Removed zombie spawn delay at the beginning of a match
 * Decreased the delay between switching Pack-a-Punch locations from 100-120 seconds to 15 seconds
 * Zombies now spawn in the Coast zone when in the Walkway zone